Satisfactory Academic Progress (SAP) Policy

 Eligible Coursework Requirement

-Undergraduate students who change majors during the academic year are strongly encouraged not to withdraw from any classes as they still must successfully complete a minimum 67% of the hours attempted at ASU, including all hours accepted in as transferable credit.
+Students who change majors during the academic year are strongly encouraged not to withdraw from any classes as they still must successfully complete a minimum 67% of the hours attempted at ASU, including all hours accepted in as transferable credit.
 Students who change majors or degree programs are at risk of exceeding eligibility limits before obtaining a degree.
 Students who decide to change majors or degree programs should do so early in their academic career so as not to jeopardize future eligibility for student financial aid at the University.
 Major changes are not considered mitigating circumstances for financial aid appeal purposes.

 Remediation / Learning Support Enrollment